The Nagalase Test

 Samples are frozen at -70°C and batched before transport to the Netherlands for testing.

-The next batch opens on Monday the 5th of May 2014, and closes on Friday the 30th of May 2014 at 4pm.
+The current batch opened on Monday the 4th of May 2015, and closes on Friday the 26th of June 2015 at 4pm.
 Blood must be received between these dates to be included in this batch.

 Note: All patient information is held in strict confidence.